MENU: At bottom of page on desktop version; at top on mobile.

 Competitive singles tournaments are a great test of your own bowling skills.
 In a team environment your other team members can make up the difference if you are having a bad day, but in a singles competitive environment, the spotlight is on you!

 The best place to start would be one of the private tournaments offered in your area.
-These tournaments are either run by other bowlers, by a particular bowling center, or by an private organization.
-Flyers for these tournaments are usually available on the sponsoring organization's website and/or Facebook page.
+These tournaments are either run by other bowlers, by a particular bowling center, or by a private organization.
+Flyers for these tournaments are usually available on the tournament organizer's website and/or Facebook page.

 Some state and local USBC chapters also run competitive singles tournaments, in addition to the team tournaments described in Level 3.
 Flyers for these tournaments can usually be found in a rack at your bowling center.

 A handicap singles tournament may be best at the start.
-Examples of these include the Northeast Amateur Tournament (open to all) and Rhode Island Ladies Classic (women-only), which conduct tournaments every three-to-four weeks in bowling centers around their areas.
-The next step would be competing with the best bowlers of your area in the intensity of a scratch tournament, such as those run by the New England Bowling Association.
-These examples are all from the northeastern United States, but similar tournaments are likely offered in your area, such as SASBA in the South.
+Examples of these in New England include the Northeast Amateur Tournament (open to all) and Rhode Island Ladies Classic (women-only), which conduct tournaments every three-to-four weeks in bowling centers around their areas.
+The next step would be competing with the best bowlers of your area in the intensity of a scratch tournament, such as those run by the New England Bowlers Association.
+Similar tournaments are likely offered in your area, such as SASBA in the South.

 Once you are ready for the national stage, you'll want to compete in one or more of bowling's premier tournaments, such as the Masters/Senior Masters and US Open tournaments for men, and the Queens/Senior Queens and Women's US Open tournament for women.
 In each case the final matches of the tournament are shown on television or live-streamed on the internet.
 Information on these tournaments can be found on the USBC website.